01Sign up for Instagram Business Tools

 03Compose Compelling Captions

 Captions that tell the background story of the image or video tend to do best on Instagram.
 There is no definitive study on whether lengthy captions encourage or discourage engagement.
-It depends on what you want to say and if your audience will read a longer caption.
+It depends on what you want to say and if your audience will read a more extended caption.

 04Make Your Profile Pop